iwasakishuto/Python-Charmers/docker/README.md

-# Using Py-utils via Docker
+# Using Python-Charmers via Docker

-This directory contains `Dockerfile` to make it easy to get up and running with Py-utils via [Docker](http://www.docker.com/).
+This directory contains `Dockerfile` to make it easy to get up and running with Python-Charmers via [Docker](http://www.docker.com/).

 ## Installing Docker